nasirkhan/laravel-starter/README.md

 3. Create `.env` file by copying the `.env.example`.
 You may use the command to to that `cp .env.example .env`
 4. Update the database name and credentials
 5. Run the command `php artisan migrate -seed`
+6. Link storage directory. `php artisan storage:link`
-6. You may create a virtualhost entry to access the application or run `php artisan serve` and visit `http://127.0.0.1:8000`
+7. You may create a virtualhost entry to access the application or run `php artisan serve` and visit `http://127.0.0.1:8000`

 ### Set Module Permissions
 1. Set Permissions for Posts, Categories, Tags: `php artisan article:create-permissions`